davidlahoz/kandji-macos-scripts/README.md

 ### Prerequisites

-To utilize the DeviceAppFiltering scripts effectively, certain variables from `1.GetAllDeviceID.py` need to be set up as per your environment:
+To utilize the DeviceAppFiltering scripts effectively, certain variables from `config.json` need to be set up as per your environment:

 - `API_KEY`: Your personal API key from [Kandji](https://support.kandji.io/support/solutions/articles/72000560412-kandji-api).
 - `subdomain`: Your specific Kandji subdomain.
+Please note that if you're using eu or us location is hardcoded in `1.GetAllDeviceID.py` and `2.AllDeviceAppListing.py`.
+I do not plan to upgrade since I will stop working using Kandji.

 ## Acknowledgements